Donald Trump’s “Golden” Visas

 Despite his statement, Trump cannot unilaterally repeal the EB-5 program.
 Immigration laws are controlled by Congress (Article I, Section 8 of the Constitution).
 In 2022, Congress modernized and extended EB-5 through 2027 under the EB-5 Reform Act (RIA).
 This means that any effort to repeal EB-5 would require new legislation.

-While the president can influence immigration enforcement, directly ending EB-5 through executive action would immediately face insurmountable legal challenges.
+While the president can influence immigration enforcement, directly ending EB-5 through executive action would immediately face overwhelming legal challenges.

 Prospects

 Trump’s announcement appears to be a move to expand and rebrand investment-based immigration to the U.S., rather than an intent to repeal EB-5.
 His administration may insist on a dual system — preserving EB-5 to attract cheap capital to the U.S. economy and create jobs, and creating a “Gold Card” visa for the super-rich on as-yet-unknown terms.
-Given the balance of power in Congress, repealing the federal EB-5 law appears unrealistic, and EB-5 will remain in effect until at least September 2027.
+Given the balance of power in Congress, repealing the federal EB-5 law appears unrealistic, and EB-5 will remain in effect until at least September 2027, however RIA’s “grandfathering” clause will likely keep filings effective only until September 30, 2026.